Who Is Denzel Washington?

 Besides his work in Fences in 2010, Washington played the leading role in Lorraine Hansberry's A Raisin in the Sun on Broadway in 2014, to critical acclaim.
-Continuing his work on stage, he is also set to star in the Broadway revival of The Iceman Cometh in early 2018, playing Theodore "Hickey" Hickman.
+Continuing his work on stage, he starred in the Broadway revival of The Iceman Cometh in 2018, playing Theodore "Hickey" Hickman.

 Wife and Children

 Washington married actress Pauletta Pearson in 1983; they have four children.
-Their oldest son, John David, was drafted in 2006 by the NFL's St. Louis Rams.
-He now plays for the Sacramento Mountain Lions in the United Football League.
+Their oldest son, John David, was drafted in 2006 by the NFL's St. Louis Rams and pursued a career in professional football, before following his dad's footsteps into acting.
 Their other children are daughter Katia and twins Olivia and Malcolm.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!